skytap/well-architected-framework/operations/connectivity/skytaponazureconnectivity.md

 # Getting Started with Azure Networking

-Even though Skytap on Azure is running within an Azure datacenter, Azure treats Skytap as if it were a separate On-premises location, for network isolation purposes.
+Even though Skytap on Azure is running within an Azure data center, Azure treats Skytap as if it were a separate On-premises location, for network isolation purposes.
 To make networking more straightforward for our customers, Skytap and Microsoft Azure have partnered in the design of